vekatze/neut/book/src/parallelism-and-mutability.md

 When you call `receive`, if the queue isn't empty, the first element of the queue is popped.
 Otherwise, `receive` blocks until a value is pushed to the queue.

-As mentioned above, the channels in Neut resemble to those of Go (and indeed inspired by Go to some extent), but actually the main inspiration was from [Par Means Parallell: Multiplicative Linear Logic Proofs as Concurrent Functional Programs](https://dl.acm.org/doi/10.1145/3371086).
+As mentioned above, the channels in Neut are similar to those of Go (and indeed inspired by Go to some extent), but actually, the main inspiration was from [Par Means Parallel: Multiplicative Linear Logic Proofs as Concurrent Functional Programs](https://dl.acm.org/doi/10.1145/3371086).

 ## Mutable Variables